benlau/quickpromise/README.md

 Instruction of use
 ==================

- 1) Clone this repository to a folder within your source tree.
+ 1) Clone this repository or download release to a folder within your source tree.

 (You may use `git submodule` to embed this repository)